Irumbu Manithan: Plot

-A reporter, Anitha Sampath, interviewed Munikannan, Sundaram's long-time friend and hostel manager, before the government honouring an award for Mr Sundaram to reveal Sundaram's life story and what he has done to receive this award.
+A reporter interviews Munikannan, Sundaram's long-time friend and hostel manager, before the government honours an award for Sundaram to reveal Sundaram's life story and what he has done to receive this award.

 Past: Sundaram is a happy-go-lucky man who lives with three boys.
 One night, Munikannan, a hungry thief, goes to Sundaram's food shop and looks for some food.
 He eats the parotta left for the rat.
 Sundaram goes to apprehend Munikannan, but he faints.
 Sundaram eventually wakes up Munikannan and asks him to pay for the parotta.
-Since he is penniless, Sundaram makes Munikannan wash the vessels in the kitchen.
+Since he is penniless, Sundaram makes Munikannan wash the kitchen vessels.
 Sundaram always packs food for homeless people and enjoys them eating food.
 Munikannan reveals why he does that.
-As an eight-year-old child, Sundaram was hungry since no one fed him food.
-While he is walking in the fields, he spots a forty-year-old homeless man eating his faeces and begins to vomit.
+As an eight-year-old child, Sundaram was hungry since no one fed him.
+While he is walking in the fields, he spots a 40-year-old homeless man eating his feces and begins to vomit.
 Sundaram, in his 30s, becomes a parotta cook in a kitchen.
 A customer becomes impressed with the parotta and gifts him a gold watch.

 Madhusoodhanan has an ingenious plan to usurp hotels and restaurants in the town.
 Sundaram falls in love with a girl, Thenmozhi, and she eventually reciprocates.
 Madhusoodhanan visits Sundaram's hotel and tries to usurp his restaurant, but Sundaram sends him out.
 Madhusoodhanan warns Sundaram that he has seven days to change his decision and the restaurant board.
 Thenmozhi eventually proposes to Sundaram because of his good-hearted nature.

 Sundaram visits Thenmozhi's family and reveals how he got his three boys.
 Sundaram adopted two young baby boys from the local church and named them Ramesh and Mahesh, and the third boy, Suresh, was from a pregnant beggar who died after childbirth.
 Sundaram forgets to give his ring and overhears Thenmozhi talking to her friend about how she will kick the orphans out after their marriage.
 She also insults Sundaram for adopting the boys.
 Sundaram goes back to see his restaurant on fire.